shyam-patel7/CS441-MapReduce-Model/README.md

         hdfs dfs -put conferences.html /user/maria_dev/output
         hdfs dfs -put years.html /user/maria_dev/output

+9. For quick removal of the chart outputs from the `/home/maria_dev` directory, use the `rm *.html` command.

 ## Tests
 This project includes 14 unit tests based on the [ScalaTest](http://www.scalatest.org) testing framework, which are located in the project's `test/scala` directory and include app configuration and FloatArrayWritable creation tests.
-To run these tests on Terminal, or in IntelliJ IDEA's Terminal tool window, simply `cd` into the `homework2` project root directory and enter the following command: `sbt test`.
+The tests will run automatically when the JAR is assembled.
+However, if you would like to run them again, simply `cd` into the project root directory and enter the following command: `sbt test`.

 ## MapReduce
 The MapReduce implementation in this project, enabled in simulation #3, is comprised of two phases.